The Bankrate promise

 HOA fees

 To help the HOA in its goal, an HOA fee is usually assessed for each member.
-HOA fees help keep your neighborhood and shared spaces well-maintained.
-The fees also go toward the insurance premium for the master policy, which covers damage to property and injury to guests that occur in shared spaces.
+Paying HOA fees help keep your neighborhood and shared spaces well-maintained.
+The fees can also go toward the insurance premium for the master policy.
+The exact fee amount is determined by the HOA’s board of directors.
+The HOA fees may also cover maintenance and property cleaning fees, lobby or pool costs if your home or neighborhood has one, employee costs for keeping up these areas and more.

 Special assessments

 If unexpected expenses arise for your HOA that are not covered by your member dues, your HOA may pass that cost on to you in the form of a special assessment.
-Keeping your HOA insured minimizes your risk for special assessments, especially high-dollar ones.
-However, if your HOA finds itself short on funds, such as in the case of an expensive lawsuit, the costs may be charged to each homeowner.
+Keeping your HOA insured may minimize your risk for special assessments, especially high-dollar ones.
+However, if your HOA finds itself short on funds, such as in the case of an expensive lawsuit, the excess costs may be charged to each homeowner — often split evenly.

 If you live in an HOA, your association likely also has HOA insurance.
-Your HOA insurance and your home insurance don’t overlap.
-Your home insurance company covers your home while the HOA’s insurance company covers shared areas and the liability of the association.
-However, your policy’s loss assessment coverage, if you have it, could protect you from out-of-pocket costs if a loss exceeds your HOA’s master policy limit.
+Your homeowner association insurance and your home insurance don’t overlap.
+Your home insurance company covers your home, while the HOA’s insurance company covers shared areas and the liability of the association.
+However, your policy’s loss assessment coverage, if you have it, may protect you from out-of-pocket costs if a loss exceeds your HOA’s master policy limit.

 When you own a home within an HOA, the lines between your homeowners insurance and your HOA’s master policy are pretty clear.
 You cover your house, and the HOA covers the shared spaces.

 - Bare walls coverage: This type of coverage from an HOA policy is the least robust and includes coverage for the exterior of your building like the walls, roof and studs inside your condo.
-No coverage is provided for any interior features that are used only by the homeowner, like the cabinets, sinks, toilets.
+No coverage is provided for any interior features that are used only by the homeowner, like the cabinets, sinks, fixtures or toilets.
+This type of coverage may also apply to infrastructure such as the electrical system or the plumbing.

 - Walls-in coverage: Also called single-entity coverage, this is the most common type of coverage for an HOA to stipulate.
 This type of coverage provides for the exterior of the condo plus some basic interior features and fixtures that are included by the builder.
 This type of master policy includes coverage for your drywall, paint, flooring, cabinetry, built-in appliances and light fixtures.
 Any enhancements, improvements or renovations done by the homeowner would not be covered.